pgotsis/foundryvtt-cwn/README.md

-# Worlds Without Number for Foundry VTT (Unofficial)
+# Cities Without Number for Foundry VTT (Unofficial)
-Everything you need to play Worlds Without Number in Foundry VTT.
-This was forked from v1.1.2 of the Old School Essentials project developed by U~man.
-I have managed to mangle his beautiful project into something that works for Worlds Without Number.
-All praise should be directed toward him.
-Any bugs or mistakes are undoubtedly my own.
+Everything you need to play Cities Without Number in Foundry VTT.
+This was forked from v1.2.1 of the Worlds Without Number project developed SobranDM.
+I am mangling what they had already mangled to try and make a viable system for running my own game of Cities.

-Find the original OSE project by U~man here: https://gitlab.com/mesfoliesludiques/foundryvtt-ose
+Find the original OSE project by U~man here: https://gitlab.com/mesfoliesludiques/foundryvtt-ose Find the Worlds Without Number Project by SobranDM here: https://github.com/SobranDM/foundryvtt-wwn
 ## Features
 * Calculated Readied/Stowed values, including dynamic tracking of currency weight
 * Calculates total wealth from carried coin, bank, and treaure items